Steven Kwan Preview, Player Props: Guardians vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.71 team ERA ranks first among all league pitching staffs.
+- The Blue Jays' 3.72 team ERA leads all league pitching staffs.

-- Blue Jays pitchers combine to surrender 154 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Blue Jays pitchers combine to allow 157 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- His most recent time out came on Saturday against the Cincinnati Reds, when the righty threw six innings, surrendering two earned runs while allowing three hits.
+- The lefty last pitched on Sunday against the Cincinnati Reds, when he tossed five innings, allowing no earned runs while giving up four hits.

+- In four games this season, the 36-year-old has put up an ERA of 1.89, with 7.1 strikeouts per nine innings.
+Opponents are batting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.